-To enable pgpool-II authentication:
+To enable pgPool-II authentication:

-- Copy file pool hba.conf.sample to pool_hba.conf. - Modify the pool_hba.conf file, specifying authentication information for servers or users that you wish to allow to connect.
-Entries follow the same format used in the pg hba.conf file. - Modify the pgpool.conf file, setting the enable pool hba parameter to on. - Restart pgpool-II to reload the pgpool-II configuration files.
+• Copy file pool hba.conf.sample to pool hba.conf.

+Modify the pool_hba.conf file, specifying authentication information for servers or users that you wish to allow to connect.
+Entries follow the same format used in the pg hba.conf file.

+Modify the paparol.conf file, setting the enable pool has parameter to on.

+Restart pgPool-II to reload the pgPool-II configuration files.

-Note: user names and passwords specified in the pool_hba.conf file will be used for authentication with the database server; you must also specify those user names and passwords in the database server's pg_hba.conf file.
+Note: user names and passwords specified in the pool_hba.conf file will be used for authentication with the database server; you must also specify those user names and passwords in the database server's pg hba.conf file.

-Connecting a Client to pgpool-II
+Connecting a Client to pgPool-II

-Client applications should connect directly to the pgpool-II listener port on the pgpool-II host.
-For example, to connect to the edb database (while using pgpool-II functionality), enter:
+Client applications should connect directly to the pgPool-II listener port on the pgPool-II host.
+For example, to connect to the edb database using pgPool-II functionality, enter: